alexsnow348/exchange-rate-volatility-prediction-with-economic-events/papers/README.md

 4. For scheduled announcements, an abnormal increase in volatility during the pre-announcement period can be linked to speculative trades initiated on the basis of anticipations, or to traders who close their positions to avoid ‘surprises’when the news is released.

-5. Announcements have a significant positive effect, but for a very short period of time
+5. Announcements have a significant positive effect, but for a very short period of time.

 Paper Four: [News implied volatility and long-term foreign exchange market volatility](papers/paper4.pdf)

-1. Stock Markets and Government have a more significantly positive ,long-run spillover impact on the volatility of currencies.
+1. Stock Markets and Government have a more significantly positive, long-run spillover impact on the volatility of currencies.

-2. Although natural disasters and wars are rare,the news regarding them produces highly destructive impacts on society and exerts an influence on relevant currencies.
+2. Although natural disasters and wars are rare, the news regarding them produces highly destructive impacts on society and exerts an influence on relevant currencies.

 Paper Five: [Macroeconomic announcements and price discovery in theforeign exchange market](papers/paper5.pdf)